chimera-linux/chimera-linux.github.io/_docs/installation.md

 or more RAM for the system to be truly usable.
 A graphical desktop will need more, depending on the desktop (1GB is recommended for GNOME installs).

+OCI containers are available for `x86_64`, `ppc64e`, `aarch64` as well as `riscv64` at `chimeralinux/chimera:latest`.
+They will run in any environment where you can get Docker, Podman, or another similar/compatible solution working.

 ### AArch64 devices

 In addition to generic UEFI targets supported by mainline kernel, there